saranraj24/WalkRunClassification/README.md

 # Objective :
 To Create a predictive model to classify whether a person is running or walking based on the given predictor variables.
+Dataset : We are using reduced dataset from original Walk or Run dataset.
+Total 88588 records are available.

 # Dataset :
 We are using reduced dataset from original Walk or Run dataset.
 Total 88588 records are available.